MikeDev75015/mongodb-dynamic-api/README.md

 **Usage**

 Pass the `version` property to the `controllerOptions` object or to the `route` object in the `DynamicApiModule.forFeature` method.

-*If the version is specified in 2, the version specified in the route will have priority.*
+<br>*If the version is specified in 2, the version specified in the route will have priority.*

+Let's add a new version to the `User` content.

 ```typescript
 // create-one-user-v2.dto.ts